ShaunCurtis/Blazr.Demo.Components/Documents/The-Button-Click.md

 }
 ```

-This is added as a continuation to the awaiter Task and our code block completes execution.
-The responsibility for running the continuation is passed to the TaskCompletionSource when it's set to complete.
+This is added as a continuation to the *awaiter* and our code block completes execution.
+The responsibility for running the continuation is passed to the process behind the awaiter, in our case `TaskCompletionSource`, when it's set to complete.

 At this point it's worth looking at what we have:

-1. The `_doSomeAsyncWork` object in memory.
+1. A instance of `DoSomeAsyncWork` in memory.
-1. A timer object registered with the Timer service with a reference to the `OnTimerElapsed` method of `_doSomeAsyncWork`.
+1. A timer object registered with the Timer service with a reference to the `OnTimerElapsed` method of the `DoSomeAsyncWork` instance.
-1. A `Task` owned by `_doSomeAsyncWork` with a continuation associated with it.
+1. A `Task` owned by the `DoSomeAsyncWork` instance with a continuation associated with it.
-1. `Counter` holding a reference to `_doSomeAsyncWork`.
 1. A queued `RenderFragment` on the *synchronisation context*.

 ### Running the RenderFragment

-The *synchronisation context* message loop executes the queued render fragment.
-This updates the component's DOM fragment based on `Counter`'s state and updates the UI.
-This triggers a `OnAfterRender` UI event which is queued on the UI Event queue.
+The *synchronisation context* message loop now executes the queued render fragment.
+This updates the component's DOM fragment based on `Counter`'s state and pushes those updates to the UI.
+This triggers an `OnAfterRender` UI event which is queued on the UI Event queue.

- At this point the *synchronisation context* has completed the execution of the render fragment, so is idle.
+ The *synchronisation context* has completed the execution of the render fragment, so it's idle.
 It executes any registered `OnAfterRender{Async]` handlers.
-We don't have any so it completes.
+We don't have any so it quickly completes.

  Pause.

  There's nothing happening until the timer completes.

- When that happens, it schedules the callback on a threadpool thread.
+ When that happens, the timer service schedules the callback on a Threadpool thread.
 Note, a threadpool thread, not the *synchronisation context*: the Timer Service has no concept of a *synchronisation context*.

  This code gets executed: